 - a.
-Downtown Core;

-- b.
-Downtown Fairview;

-- c.
-Downtown Cooksville; and

-- d.
-Downtown Hospital.

-5.3.1.3 The Downtown is an Intensification Area.

-5.3.1.4 The Downtown will achieve a minimum gross density of 200 residents and jobs combined per hectare by 2031.
-The City will strive to achieve a gross density of between 300 to 400 residents and jobs combined per hectare in the Downtown.

-5.3.1.5 Development applications within the Downtown proposing a change to the designated land use, which results in a significant reduction in the number of residents or jobs that could be accommodated on the site, will not be permitted unless considered through a municipal comprehensive review.

-5.3.1.6 The Downtown will achieve an average population to employment ratio of 1:1, measured as an average across the entire Downtown.

-5.3.1.7 Local area plans will determine how the density and population to employment targets will be achieved within the Downtown.

-5.3.1.8 The Downtown will support opportunities for residents to work in Mississauga.

-5.3.1.9 The Downtown will develop as a major regional centre and the primary location for mixed use development.
-The Downtown will contain the greatest concentration of activities and variety of uses.
+Downtown Core; - b.
+Downtown Fairview; - c.
+Downtown Cooksville; and - d.
+Downtown Hospital. - 5.3.1.3 The Downtown is an Intensification Area. - 5.3.1.4 The Downtown will achieve a minimum gross density of 200 residents and jobs combined per hectare by 2031.
+The City will strive to achieve a gross density of between 300 to 400 residents and jobs combined per hectare in the Downtown. - 5.3.1.5 Development applications within the Downtown proposing a change to the designated land use, which results in a significant reduction in the number of residents or jobs that could be accommodated on the site, will not be permitted unless considered through a municipal comprehensive review. - 5.3.1.6 The Downtown will achieve an average population to employment ratio of 1:1, measured as an average across the entire Downtown. - 5.3.1.7 Local area plans will determine how the density and population to employment targets will be achieved within the Downtown. - 5.3.1.8 The Downtown will support opportunities for residents to work in Mississauga. - 5.3.1.9 The Downtown will develop as a major regional centre and the primary location for mixed use development.
+The Downtown will contain the greatest concentration of activities and variety of uses. - 5.3.1.10 The Downtown will be planned as a focal area for investment in community infrastructure, as well as institutional, commercial, recreational, educational, cultural and entertainment uses.